admc/wd/README.md

 Below are the methods to use to wait for a condition:

-- `browser.waitFor(asserter, timeout, pollFreq, cb)` -> cb(err, value): generic wait method.
-Returns the asserter 'return_value'.
+- `browser.waitFor(asserter, timeout, pollFreq, cb) -> cb(err, value)`: generic wait method, returns the asserter 'return_value'.
-- `browser.waitForElementBy???(value ,asserter, timeout, pollFreq, cb)` -> cb(err, el): wait for a element then a condition.
+- `browser.waitForElementBy???(value ,asserter, timeout, pollFreq, cb) -> cb(err, el)`: waits for a element then a condition.
 Returns the element.
-- `browser.waitForConditionInBrowser(conditionExpr, timeout, pollFreq, cb)` -> cb(err, boolean): wait for a js condition within a browser.
+- `browser.waitForConditionInBrowser(conditionExpr, timeout, pollFreq, cb) -> cb(err, boolean)`: waits for a js condition within a browser.

-Asserters should be written using either models below (target may be browser and/or element depending on the context):
+Asserters should be written using either models below . `target` may be `browser` and/or `element` depending on the context.

 ```js
 // async